 Dosage depends on your cat's weight and the concentration of EPA and DHA in your specific product.
 As a general guide for a quality wild Alaskan salmon oil supplement:

-- Therapeutic use (skin conditions, joint issues, kidney support) — consult your vet for guidance on a higher dose
+For therapeutic use (skin conditions, joint issues, kidney support), consult your vet for guidance on a higher dose.

-Always follow the dosage instructions on your specific product.
+Always follow the dosage instructions on your specific product - EPA and DHA concentration varies between brands, so the serving size on the label is your most accurate guide.
 Start with half the recommended amount for the first few days, then build up to the full dose.

 Do Cats Like Salmon Oil?